KatWint/assignments/README.md

 # assignments
-Here are some of the assignments I have completed during my coding bootcamp
+Here are some of the assignments that were used to teach me the concepts in the branches that they belong in